 Depression and anxiety are intense mood disorders typically characterized by feelings of sadness, anxiousness, loss, anger, and worry.
-Both being mental health conditions, neither of these conditions is necessarily connected to the other, many people who experience one also experience the other nonetheless.
+Although they are different disorders it is common for both anxiety and depression to be present.

 Furthermore, depression and anxiety can be experienced in slightly different ways with varying symptoms.

 If you or someone you know has depression or anxiety, it’s important to understand the root causes of these disorders and explore ways to prevent them from getting worse over time without necessarily having to rely on meds.
 There are many ways you can make lifestyle changes that will benefit your mental health and overall improve your quality of life.